City of Benalla: History

 The Shire of Benalla was first incorporated as a road district on 4 September 1868, and became a shire on 3 September 1869.

 On 1 September 1948, after considerable growth of Benalla as a regional centre, the Central Riding was severed from the shire, to become the Borough of Benalla.
 Further land was transferred to the borough on 10 April 1956 and 1 February 1964, after which the borough was proclaimed a city by the Governor of Victoria, on 26 May 1965.
 Two more transfers of land from the shire to the city occurred; on 17 September 1969 and 13 February 1980.

-On 18 November 1994, the City of Benalla was abolished, and along with the Shires of Benalla and Mansfield, and the Warrenbayne district of the Shire of Violet Town, was merged into the Shire of Delatite.
-The Shire of Delatite itself was abolished in 2002, with its former area divided between the Rural City of Benalla and the Shire of Mansfield.
+On 18 November 1994, the City of Benalla was abolished, and along with the Shires of Benalla and Mansfield, and the Warrenbayne district of the Shire of Violet Town, was merged into the Delatite Shire.
+Delatite Shire itself was abolished in 2002, with its former area divided between the Rural City of Benalla and the Shire of Mansfield.